Cat & Dog X-ray & Ultrasound in Moline

 If we think your pet might have a serious, underlying illness, an exam will not be enough to make a diagnosis.
 To isolate and identify the problem, we would need to examine their internal systems using one or more advanced pet diagnostics tools.
-Our animal hospital in Moline is equipped with state-of-the-art laboratory and imaging equipment to help us make the most accurate diagnosis.
+Our animal hospital in Moline is equipped with state-of-the-art laboratory and imaging equipment, including cat and dog ultrasound and x-ray.
 Furthermore, we take pride in performing our diagnostics procedures with the greatest care.
 We want your pet to feel comfortable and secure at all times during their appointment.
 Call us today at (309) 524-5696!

 Having a variety of pet diagnostic tools enables us to detect and diagnose a greater variety of conditions.
 Whether we need to study your pet’s bones, blood cells, or internal organs, we can do it all right here at our hospital with the following services:

 - Digital dental radiography

 - ECG (electrocardiography)

 - In-house laboratory testing